YushenZuo/yushenzuo.github.io/_pages/about.md

     - Instance-aware One-to-one Assignment and MaskIOU Branch.
     - SOTA mask AP on COCO test-dev 2017 dataset and OCHuman dataset.
     - Patent: CN114332457A[P]
+- *2020.05 - 2021.06*, Postgraduate, <a href='https://www.tsinghua.edu.cn/en/'>Tsinghua University</a>
+  - Visual Token Transformer for Image Restoration
+    - First attempt to use visual token-based transformer in image restoration.
+    - Neural network learn to divide images into different groups and map them to visual tokens without manual rules.
+    - Design transformer block based on visual token to extract the non-local/multi-scale self-similarity of image.
+    - Token-based transformer reduces computation cost from $O(n^{2})$ to $O(n)$ compared to vanilla transformer with comparable image restoration performance.
+    - Included in <a href='https://openaccess.thecvf.com/content/CVPR2021W/NTIRE/papers/Nah_NTIRE_2021_Challenge_on_Image_Deblurring_CVPRW_2021_paper.pdf'>NTIRE 2021 Challenge on Image Deblurring</a> (**CVPR 2021 Workshop**).
+(10 / 60)
+    - Project report (Applied in various low-level vision tasks): <a href='https://drive.google.com/file/d/1g4MtypKjdK4lX4i9TGwItAlo5FGFw-00/view?usp=sharing'>Visual Token Transformer for Image Restoration.pdf</a>.
+- *2019.01 - 2019.06*, Postgraduate, <a href='https://www.tsinghua.edu.cn/en/'>Tsinghua University</a>
+  - Low Resolution Palmprint Image Denoising
+    - Palmprint recognition methods are sensitive to image noise and need an effective denoising algorithm.
+    - First attempt at end-to-end denoising of low-resolution palmprint images by neural networks.
+    - Design a generative adversarial network (GAN)-based model to address multiple types of noise in palmprint image and reserve more orientation information with Gabor loss in training.
+    - Collect Data from PolyU palmprint database and IITD database to build train/test dataset and generate noisy image by adding different types of noise.
+    - Outperforms existing state-of-the-art methods in both image denoising quality and palmprint recognition accuracy in test dataset with different types of noise.
+Average EER (equal error rate) of palmprint recognition decreased from 10.841\% to 1.532\% after denoising.

 # 🎖 Honors and Awards
 - *2024.08*  AIM 2024 Challenge on Efficient Video Super-Resolution for AV1 Compressed Content - 2nd place.